pswhdev/parenting_in_munich/README.md

 - 500 Internal Server Error
   ![500 Error Page](documentation/features/error-internal-server.png)

+#### SEO and Accessibility

+Aria-labels were appropriately added to interactive elements, such as links, buttons, and images, to improve accessibility.

+Meta descriptions and meta keywords were added to the base.html file.
+The description dynamically changes in the posts section based on the post title to personalize the description for each post.
+This ensures improved SEO for all pages.

+While having all text in the same color might look more aesthetically pleasing, it is essential for links to be easily recognizable.
+Therefore, I kept the links in the text body of posts, events, and the useful links page in blue to enhance intuitiveness and usability.

 ### Future Features

 - Implement a filter for images and content to ensure no offensive or inappropriate images or messages are uploaded in profiles and comments.